 You can apply to take on an intern if you are:

 - An owner or employee of a GST-registered Dunedin-based business working within the laws of New Zealand

-- Able to show that the business has the capability and commitment to support the financial and social well-being of an intern, including sound HR and financial systems
+- Able to show that the business has the capability and commitment to support the health and safety, financial and social wellbeing of an intern, including sound HR systems

 To apply, please complete and submit the application form online.

 If you would like to find out more about the programme, please contact Chanel O'Brien at [email protected] or phone 474 3736.